rmm286/grapebot_simulation/README.md

-# Grapebot Simulation: A physics simulator for an agricultural vehicle
+# Grapebot Simulation: A Physics Simulator for an Agricultural Vehicle

 * Author: Rayne Milner
 * Maintainer: Rayne Milner